 Just a few street corners away from him, a man named Anthony Eisen was spending his nights handling business matters for Guinness Peat Group as their Chief Investment Officer.
 Whenever he looked outside his office window, he’d notice the young Molnar pulling in long hours alongside him.

 In 2014, when they started working on conceptualizing Afterpay, ‘Buy Now, Pay Later’ businesses were already sprouting up across the globe.
-Startups like Affirm or Klarna were able to garner huge valuations while raising millions in the process.
+Startups like Affirm or Klarna were able to garner huge valuations while raising tens of millions in the process.

 Meanwhile, Australia did not possess any startup that was working on a similar solution, which essentially made it a wide-open playing field.
 Afterpay worked together with Touchcorp Limited, a provider of payment technology, to develop tools to process transactions and assess fraud.
 Touchcorp, as a result of its work, was granted a 33 percent stake in Afterpay.